Judy Fakes, Ryde College of TAFE

 - numerous State Environmental Planning Policies (ISSC 3, 2003)

 This is not the complete list but it serves to indicate the range of environmental and other legislation associated with vegetation management.
 ISSC 3 also sets the industry standards for clearances between vegetation and powerlines.
-Clearances depend on voltage of the line, insulated or not, span length and bushfire zones.
+Clearances depend on the voltage of the line, insulated or not, span length and bushfire zones.

 Vegetation Management Plans